FlmnD/Pong/README.md

-This is for all the haters and those who said I couldn't do it 👀
-Quick 2 hr thing
-Could've been less but lots of bugs
-Will add how to build, add more features, and modularize the code later
+----- Documentation to Be Added ------
-Just a simple pong implementation of Pong using SDL2 in C
+Just a simple implementation of Pong using SDL2 in C